space-invoices/space-invoices-java/README.md

 # Space Invoices Java SDK (*In progress*)

-The Space Invoices SDK provides an easy way to access Space Invoices API from Java applications.
+The Space Invoices Java SDK provides an easy way to access Space Invoices API from Java applications.

 ## Documentation